-The US stock market size is now $30 trillion and most Americans are participants in the stock market.
+The US stock market size is now nearly $40 trillion and most Americans are participants in the stock market.
 However, most of these investors are not actively trading the stock market.
-They’re invested in the long-term growth prospective of a company.
+They’re invested in the long-term growth perspective of a company.

 The purpose of this fundamental analysis guide is to educate investors on the importance of fundamental analysis.

 Let’s start with the basics in our Stock Fundamental Analysis Cheat Sheet, and define: What is fundamental analysis of stocks?

 In the financial world, fundamental analysis is the concept of investigating the financial statements of a company to help determine if its stock is a good investment opportunity.
 For stocks, financial statements include revenues, future growth, balance sheets, income statements, profit margins, cash flow statements, and other relevant data.

 These financial factors can help investors assess the intrinsic value of the stock.
 There are many types of fundamental analysis that use these financial factors to help evaluate a company.

 Basically, the process of fundamental analysis involves studying qualitative and quantitative financial matters in order to discover the stock’s fair value.
 That’s why we can distinguish two types of fundamental analysis:

 You can invest in stocks 100% commission-free using the Robinhood App.
 If you open a new Robinhood stock trading account today you can get a free stock by opening an account with this link.

 How do you read the fundamental analysis of a stock?